WORKPLACE SUCCESS / 01 April 2019Taking Your NYR to the next step

-1. Informal communication: According to this Linkedin Slideshow, informal communication is defined by episodes of interaction that do not reflect officially designated channels of communication.
-Translation: Exchanging information through unofficail channels.
+Informal communication: According to this Linkedin Slideshow, informal communication is defined by episodes of interaction that do not reflect officially designated channels of communication.
+Translation: Exchanging information through unofficial channels.
 Example: Meeting a co-worker at the water cooler and discussing weekend plans.

 All this being said, it is clear that communication is an effective management tool.
 The importance of communication in the workplace is often overlooked.
 Effective communication is a skill that everyone can develop.
 Developing these skills will benefit you both inside and outside of work.
 If you need a little more help, here are 5 great ways to amp up those skills.

 1. Pay Attention.
 In the words of the great Jennifer Hudson “LISTENNNNNN”.
 Don’t interrupt and don’t just pretend to be paying attention.
 It's impossible to have effective communication if we don't give them our undivided attention.
-Listening and paying attention involve analysis of body language.
+Listening and paying attention includes you trying to analyze one's body language.
 So pick up on little cues and be aware of how people are conveying their thoughts not just through words.

 2. Check your grammar.
 This one applies to written communication.
 Proofread everything.
 Nothing makes you look as unprofessional as a bad typo.

 3. Give Constructive Criticism.
 In any management position (and even noon-managerial positions at that) you have to leave emotions at bay.
 Don’t project negative emotions from one project or person onto another.
 This only creates tension and bad results.
 When giving feedback, work to ensure your comments aren't biased or emotionally charged.

 By mastering workplace social communication strategies, you can ensure that you will become an important asset to your company.
 If you want to learn more soft skills like this, check out the rest of ProSky’s Career Buzz blog.